Here’s a question from Kevin:

 - When prompted set Windows as the Encoding for the new file.

-- Your csv file will open in your favorite text editor or in Excel if you have set it as the default app for CSV viewing and editing.
+- Your comma separated value file will open in your favorite text editor or in Excel if you have set it as the default app for .csv file for viewing and editing.

 - Save your file and you are done.